 The sewer fund is classified as a special revenue fund and is aggregated in the category nonmajor governmental funds in the basic financial statements.
 The sewer fund is used to account for sewer services which are charged directly to the users.
-The sewer fund had a fund balance at December 31, 2020 of \$467,155.
+The sewer fund had a fund balance as of December 31, 2022, of \$444,467.